Frequently asked questions

 • Visual evidence of variable/unstable pressure

-Flow limiters built-in to common US propane connectors will not shut the propane off completely, they just limit the flow.
-GasStop completely shuts off the 100% of the supply of propane.
+Flow limiters built-in to common US propane connectors may not shut the propane off completely in the event of a sudden and catastrophic leak, they often just limit the flow.
+GasStop completely shuts off the 100% of the supply of propane in the event of a sudden and catastrophic leak.
 GasStop will give the operator a visual representation of the status of the propane flow and pressure.

 Leaks downstream should be taken seriously.
-The pressure differential created in a major leak (downstream) will be ample to empty a full propane cylinder very quickly.
+The pressure differential created in a sudden and catastrophic leak (downstream) will be ample to empty a full propane cylinder very quickly.
 11” W.C is ample pressure to supply enough propane to power furnaces, stoves etc, it is therefore enough to pose major safety risks if left unchecked.

 In humid, cool or changeable weather conditions, condensation may appear on the inside surface of the transparent gauge face.
 This happens as the air trapped inside the gauge condenses, forming small surface water droplets on the plastic casing.
 Although this is not common, it will not affect the operation of the GasStop.
 To rectify the problem, remove your GasStop from the gas system and leave the product in a warm and dry location.
 After a while the condensed water will evaporate and the visual appearance of the gauge will return to normal.

-GasStop propane devices are rated to operate between -4 °F and 131 °F. At low temperatures, GasStop may shut-off more readily when used with higher demand appliances and/or on longer length pipework.
+GasStop propane devices are rated to operate between -4 °F and 131 °F. However, at low temperatures, GasStop may shut-off more readily when used with higher demand appliances and/or on longer length pipework.
 See ‘Will GasStop operate normally at low temperatures?’ for more information.

 You may notice that in colder temperatures (approaching 0°C/32°F), an EFV (GasStop) may shut-off more readily when used with higher demand appliances and/or on longer length pipework.
-For optimum performance during colder temperatures orientate your GasStop so that the gauge is facing the sky.
+For optimum performance during colder temperatures orientate your GasStop so that the gauge is facing the sky and make sure you push down on the gauge fully at least 5-6 times. .

-GasStop offers up to 19 feet of protection against major leaks (0.31″ hose/pipe diameter) with an outlet pressure of 87 to 116 psig from your cylinder.
+No. If installed correctly, GasStop offers up to 19 feet of protection against sudden and catastrophic leaks on 0.31″ hose/pipe diameter with an outlet pressure of 87 psig from your cylinder.

-Many propane fuelled generators consume a large volume of propane, meaning they draw a high rate of flow.
-GasStop is designed to shut-off when that rate of flow exceeds 70 SCFH/75,000 BTU/hr (this is what happens during a major leak).
-Larger generators may ‘mimic’ this high flow rate scenario, thus effectively tripping GasStop into ‘major leak mode’.
-It is therefore advised that, if you have a propane fuelled generator, you check it’s propane rating (rated no higher than 70 SCFH/75,000 BTU/hr) before purchasing or using your GasStop
+No. Many propane fuelled generators and/or welding machines consume a large volume of propane, meaning they draw a high rate of flow, especially at start-up.
+GasStop is designed to shut-off when that rate of flow suddenly exceeds 78 SCFH (this is what happens during a sudden and catastrophic leak).
+Generators (even smaller models) and welding machines may ‘mimic’ this high flow rate scenario, thus effectively tripping GasStop into ‘catastrophic leak mode’.

 Quality and compliance